Quasi-normal Modes of Static Spherically Symmetric Black Holes in $f(R)$ Theory: Abstract

 \section{Abstract}

 We study the quasi-normal modes (QNMs) of static, spherically symmetric black holes in $f(R)$ theories.
 We show how these modes in theories with non-trivial $f(R)$ are fundamentally different from those in General Relativity.
 In the special case of $f(R) = \alpha R^2$ theories, it has been recently argued that iso-spectrality between scalar and vector modes breaks down.
-Here, we show that such a break down is quite general across all $f(R)$ theories, as long as they satisfy $f''(0) \neq 0$, where a prime denotes derivative of the function with respect to its argument.
+Here, we show that such a break down is quite general across all $f(R)$ theories, as long as they satisfy $f''(0)/(1+f''(0)) \neq 0$, where a prime denotes derivative of the function with respect to its argument.
 We specifically discuss the origin of the breaking of isospectrality.
-We also show that along with this breaking the QNMs receive a correction that arises when $f''(0) \neq 0$ owing to the inhomogeneous term that it introduces in the mode equation.
-We also discuss how these differences affect the ``ringdown" phase of binary black hole mergers and the possibility of constraining $f(R)$ models with gravitational-wave observations.
+We also show that along with this breaking the QNMs receive a correction that arises when $f''(0)/(1+f'(0)) \neq 0$ owing to the inhomogeneous term that it introduces in the mode equation.
+We discuss how these differences affect the ``ringdown" phase of binary black hole mergers and the possibility of constraining $f(R)$ models with gravitational-wave observations.
+We also find that even though the iso-spectrality is broken in $f(R)$ theories, in general, nevertheless in the corresponding scalar-tensor theories in the Einstein frame it is unbroken.